 Employee Ownership Trusts

-The 2023 federal budget proposed tax rules to facilitate the creation of EOTs.
-The 2023 Fall Economic Statement proposed to exempt the first $10 million in capital gains realized on the sale of shares to an EOT from taxation, subject to certain conditions.
+In 2023, the federal government introduced tax rules to facilitate the creation of EOTs.
+It is to shield the first $10 million in capital gains realized by an individual on the sale of shares to an EOT from taxation, subject to certain conditions.
 Budget 2024 provided further insights into this proposal.

 MNP Insights: